 Growing up in a musical family Manon started her career as a professional musician.
 By studying and singing different opera roles she trained herself singing from her own soul experience and at the same time interpret characters and emotions from other personalities.
 During singing she felt often, at that time unknown to her, a force of inspiration outside herself.
 Now she realizes it was this skill that developed her mediumship in a natural way without being conscious of it.

-During Manon’s work as a musician she developed her mediumship at the Arthur Findlay College in Stansted and at the Sir Arthur Conan Doyle Centre in Edinburgh where she finished Gordon Smith’s School of Intuitive Studies Advanced.
+During Manon's work as a singer she further developed her mediumship at the famous Arthur Findlay College in Stansted as well as at the Sir Arthur Conan Doyle Center in Edinburgh, where she completed Gordon Smith's School of Intuitive Studies Advanced.

 Manon now works as a medium herself and gives consultations, healing and demonstrations both in the Netherlands and abroad.

 It is Manon's passion to teach others how to get closer to their sensitivity as well as how to develop mediumistic abilities.
 If necessary, she uses her stage experience during the lessons, when she notices that students freeze as soon as they 'have to' stand in front of a group.
 Also, if someone is too much in the head during a mediumistic contact, instead of becoming the character, what she likes to work on during a workshop demonstration mediumship.

 All this in combination with the personal development that always goes hand in hand when you embark on this path.